 Minecraft comes in different versions, and on many different devices. iPhone, iPad, Android, Mac and PC (and even more!).
 The problem is that you have to buy it again for each platforms you want to play on.
 It can be difficult to understand why they are all different, but that’s just the way it has to be.
 What this means for you, is that you need to find out how your child wants to play.
 Does he or she want to play with their friends?
 If so, what do their friends use to play?

-If they use an iPhone, iPad, or Android phone or tablet, then you need to purchase a mobile version from the Apple store or Play Store.
+Kids can use varying devices, so if they use an iPhone, iPad, or Android phone or tablet, then you need to purchase a mobile version from the Apple store or Play Store.

 If they play on Xbox 360, Xbox One, PS3, PS4, or PS Vita, then you need to purchase Minecraft for the corresponding system your child’s friends play on.